 Fake Reviews Come at High Cost for Businesses

-One of our clients has been dealing with the same individual posting fake reviews over several years across various platforms like Google Maps, Yelp, Glassdoor, and other.
+One of our clients has been dealing with the same individual posting fake reviews over several years across various platforms like Google Maps, Yelp, and Glassdoor.
 This person, who had history of erratic behavior and legal troubles, was hired despite warnings from others.
-Instead of being grateful, he was confrontational, was caught stealing tools, and finally was fired.
+Instead of being grateful, he was back to being confrontational, was caught stealing, and finally fired.

 While it’s common for a disgruntled former employee to share their side of the story through online review, this individual has held a grudge for years, engaging in fake negative review “bombing” from various fake accounts every few months.